sligh-games/brand/README.md

 ## License

+Copyright © 2025 Frederic Nowak.
+All Rights Reserved.
+Copyright © 2025 Sligh Games.
+All Rights Reserved.

-All logo assets are copyright © Frederic Nowak - Sligh Games.
-All rights reserved.
+All logo assets are jointly owned by Frederic Nowak and Sligh Games.